monikered/monikered/README.md

-# Hi, I'm Monica and I'm looking for a job! 👋🏻
+# Hi, I'm Monica! 👋🏻

 In 2020, I earned my master's degree in data analytics.
-I'm looking for a role where I can leverage my **social science training** and **data interpretation skills** to add value to a company I believe in.
 I consider myself lifelong learner and a generalist, but some of my special interests are statistics, methodology, and social good.
-I'm eager to bring my breadth of experience to making sense of data, no matter how messy.

  ## I'm all about...
  * Python